eostitan/eos-communication/README.md

 ### .scanForMessages : scan a block for any messages addressed to one of your accounts

-block_num_or_id: block number or hash to scan for messages
+block_num_or_id: number or hash of block to scan for messages

 amount: minimum amount required to include message (default 0.0001)